Yuanxyyds/DataScienceProject/README.md

-﻿# JSC270-NLP using TwitterAPI
+﻿# Data Science Project
-This include Two Projects: NLP using TwitterAPI and Data Processing
+This include some cool project of Data Science!